-All residence halls located on the campus of the College of Saint Benedict are equipped with smoke detectors in each room and in the hallways.
+All residence halls located on the CSB Campus are equipped with smoke detectors in each room and in the hallways.
 Pull stations are located by building exits and each building is monitored by a central alarm system.
 Annual inspections of fire alarm systems are coordinated through Facilities Management.
 In addition, Lottie, Margretta and Brian halls are also equipped with strobe and bell alarms in each student's room.

 All residence halls are fully equipped with fire sprinkling systems.
-Annual inspections of sprinkling systems are conducted by a private company contracted by the College and are coordinated through the Physical Plant.
+Annual inspections of sprinkling systems are conducted by a private company contracted by CSB and are coordinated through the Physical Plant.
 Fire extinguishers are installed in each hallway and each kitchen/lounge area.
 Fire extinguishers and emergency lighting equipment are checked monthly by maintenance staff.
-Annual fire extinguisher inspections are conducted by a private company contracted by the College.
+Annual fire extinguisher inspections are conducted by a private company contracted by CSB.
 In addition, carbon dioxide monitor(s) are installed in the laundry area of Lottie Hall.
 Maintenance and inspections are coordinated through Facilities Management.